validmind/documentation/internal/templates/about-validmind.md

 **Custom metrics**: Custom metrics are functions that you define to evaluate your model or dataset.
 These functions can be registered with ValidMind to be used in the platform.

-**Inputs**: Objects to be evaluated and documented in the ValidMind framework.
+**Inputs**: Objects to be evaluated and documented in the ValidMind Library.
 They can be any of the following:

   - **model**: A single model that has been initialized in ValidMind with [`vm.init_model()`](https://docs.validmind.ai/validmind/validmind.html#init_model).
   - **dataset**: Single dataset that has been initialized in ValidMind with [`vm.init_dataset()`](https://docs.validmind.ai/validmind/validmind.html#init_dataset).